trxdave/tic-tac-toc/README.md

  [LucidChart](https://www.lucidchart.com/pages/)
 * In the context of Tic Tac Toe, emojis can be used to represent the players' moves on the game board instead of traditional X's and O's.
 Emojis add a fun and visually appealing element to the game, making it more engaging for players.
 [Emoji](https://emojidb.org/tic-tac-toe-emojis)
 * It helps users improve the quality and correctness of their written communication by identifying grammatical errors, spelling mistakes, punctuation issues, and style inconsistencies in their text.
 [Grammarly](https://www.grammarly.com/)
+* Start read the instructions on how to use Tic Tac Toe [Start read Tic Tac Toe](https://medium.com/chat-gpt-now-writes-all-my-articles/creating-a-tic-tac-toe-game-in-python-859fbad07f30)

 # Validator Testing #